orb-lang/qor/doc/md/core/table.md

 Tab.hasfield = setmetatable({}, { __index = _hf__index,
                                    __call  = _hf__call })
 ```

-### clone(tab, depth)
+### clone\(tab, depth\)

-Performs a shallow clone of table, attaching metatable if available.
+Performs a shallow clone of table, attaching metatable if available\.

-Will recurse to ``depth`` if provided.
+Will recurse to `depth` if provided\.

-This will unroll circular references, which may not be what you want.
+This will unroll circular references, which may not be what you want\.

 ```lua
 local function _clone(tab, depth)